openshift/openshift-origin-design/designs/administrator/future-openshift/bulk-actions/index.md

 If there are failures during the deletion process, they will be tracked and listed in the modal, but the action will continue to be carried out.
 The modal will follow a similar style as that of the [Operator Installing with Common Long Running Styling](/designs/administrator/olm/installing-operator-long-running-component/)
 ![failure-progress](img/failure-progress.png)

 Once the deletion has completed for the items that it can be, the final state of the modal will match as shown below.
+If the user had decided to navigate away from the modal or close it during deletion, the failure modal will still pop up on the screen once deletion is completed.
 ![failure-done](img/failure-done.png)

-Once the user navigates back to the list view, the items that were able to be removed will be removed from the list (or in the process of being removed) and no longer selected.
+If the user navigates back to the list view, the items that were able to be removed will be removed from the list (or in the process of being removed) and no longer selected.
 The items that failed to be removed will still be selected within the list view.

 ## Relevant resources
 We want the above behavior to be available on the following resource list views: